alttch/roboger/README.md

 -----------

 * don't use sqlite engine in production, mysql is tested, sqlite not yet )
-* until launch of https://roboger.com/, stability is very limited.
+* until launch of https://roboger.com/, stability is very limited, management API can be changed at any time.
 Use at your own risk

 Installation
 ------------